On 12 July 2022, the UK’s National Crime Agency (NCA) issued a red alert to UK companies.

 What Is PEP and Sanctions Screening?

-PEP screening is part of the CDD process.
+PEP and sanctions screening is an important part of the CDD process.

-It involves finding out if people with a controlling interest in a customer company fulfil one of the public functions listed above.
+It involves finding out if people with a controlling interest in a customer company fulfil one of the public functions listed above to qualify as PEPs.

 If they do, you’ll need to take a risk-based approach in deciding whether to work with them or not.